itssoumodip/JsProject-Number-Guessing-Game/README.md

 # JsProject-Number-Guessing-Game

-This repository contains a web-based number guessing game built using HTML, CSS, and JavaScript.
-The game challenges users to guess a randomly generated number between 1 and 100 within 10 attempts.
-The interface is designed to be user-friendly and responsive, providing clear feedback on each guess.
+This project is a simple number guessing game created using HTML, CSS, and JavaScript.
+The objective of the game is to guess a random number between 1 and 100.
+The user has 10 attempts to guess the correct number.
+After each guess, the game provides feedback on whether the guess is too low or too high, and how many attempts remain.